From Cables to Qubits: A Decomposed Variational Quantum Optimization Pipeline: Numerical Experiments

-where $f_{cs}^\kappa=1$ if Algorithm~\ref{algo:decomp-vqe-e2e} returns a feasible start- to end-node path for cable $c$ under seed $r$, and $f_{c,r}=0$ otherwise. \paragraph{Experiment 2: Optimality gap of feasible solutions for scaled penalties} For a feasible solution $\textbf{z}=(\textbf{z}_c)_{c\in C}$ from Algorithm~\ref{algo:decomp-vqe-e2e} we evaluate the objective \eqref{obj:cable} of the constrained problem \eqref{con:cable_1} - \eqref{con:cable_7} and compare it to the objective value of the global solution $x_c^*=(\textbf{x}^*_c)_{c\in C} $, which is computed via Gurobi 12 \cite{gurobi}.
-We define the \emph{relative optimality gap of cable $c$ with scale $\kappa$ per seed $r$} as
+\paragraph{Relative Optimality Gap against Mean Wall Clock Time} We evaluate the CROP objective~\eqref{obj:cable} and compare it to the optimum $\mathbf{x}^*=(\mathbf{x}_c^*)_{c\in C}$.
+We define the Relative Optimality Gap of approach $a$ with ansatz $\mathcal{A}$ per seed $r$ as